WaverIy/WaverIy/README.md

 <details>
 <summary>BYI</summary>

 > I rarely interact first unless approached, if we share the same interest feel free to let me know.
 I'm usually seen near DC area or docks.
 Please do take notes that i barely use tonetags, anything that i say that sounded cruel is non serious! especially towards friends.
 I'm also a Harvey D./Twoface fictkin, for your and my own personal comfort, doubles strictly do not interact.
+I always sit on my little 'bird nest' as i call it, which is above the lamp post in DCu area, sometimes on my own some other times with a friend or two. i rarely move, i apologize if i cover you.

 </details>